$623,763 Budget Shortfall

 For the last three years, Guilford residents voted on budgets that were calculated and presented incorrectly.
 The short of it, not enough money was raised (taxed) to cover the budgeted expenses.

-This error created $623,763 worth of budget shortfalls over three years. $237,500 in FY24 / $140,163 in FY25 / $246,100 in FY2026
+"Error causes $623,763 worth of budget shortfalls over three years. $237,500 in FY24 / $140,163 in FY25 / $246,100 in FY2026

 This created two problems.
 First, the SB never legally authorized the transaction.